SUMNER MAURICE SPAULDING, FAIA (1892-1952)

 1947 - The Case Study House 2, 857 Chapea Road, Pasadena CA. Designed with John Rex.
 For sale in 1958-1959 and 1966.
 Sold in 1974 to Manuel Alvarado.

 1948 - The Nathaniel and Helene Robbins House, 1251 Lago Vista Drive, Beverly Hills CA. Robbins, a building contractor and financier also built the house.
 Sold to Y. D. Markson.
 Architect Gilbert Leong designed an "addition to the kitchen, widened the living room and added a bath" in 1955.
 Sold to L. Zachary More.
 Remodeled in 1975 by architect Charles L. Jones.
 Sold to Ronald S. Lushing.
 Sold in 2006 to Richard and Diane Ashbee.
 Sold in 2019 to Steven C. and Jennifer M. Walske.
-For sale in 2024.
 Photos by Michael Locke.
+Sold in 2024 to 1251 Lago Vista LLC.

 Sources include: The Los Angeles Times; Pacific Coast Architecture Database.